 The art of book binding is an ancient craft, but actually it is not very difficult to do and with almost no practice you can get really awesome results.
 If you are on the lookout for fun craft projects or quick ways of making nice presents and gifts, then this could be the project for you.

-I know that there are other instructables on the art of book binding but this project is meant to be a simple quick project that will give a very acceptable finish and a book that looks like it has been professional made, yet without the need for any special equipment.
+I know that there are other Instructables on the art of book binding but this project is meant to be a simple quick project that will give a very acceptable finish, and a book that looks like it has been professionally made, yet without the need for any special equipment.

 All you will need is:

-minimum really is about 32 A4 or US Letter sized sheets, to make a half A4 (half US Letter sized book), although small books can be made as can ones with more pages.
+Minimum really is about 32 A4 or US Letter sized sheets, to make a half A4 (half US Letter sized book), although smaller books can be made as can ones with more pages.
 You can use tracing paper, thick or thin paper and of course colored or even preprinted or written on paper.

 Some stiff cardboard or corrugated (fluted) cardboard